likelib-analytics/etl/README.md

 ## Demo

 All the present metrics can be both queried in *live* and *demo* mode.
-The only difference for *demo* is the `_demo` suffix that is attached to every corresponding table name, e.g.:
+The only difference for *demo* is the `_demo` suffix that is attached to every corresponding table name, for instance:
 ```
 sending_addresses_hour_mv_demo
 ```